Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 `composite_sync=1`

 ## CONNECTING TO COMPOSITE / S-VIDEO
-To connect MiSTer to a Composite or S-Video capable CRT TV set or monitor you'll need a special adapter.
-At the moment these are only available for sale from [Antoniovillena](https://www.antoniovillena.es/store/product/vga-composite-s-video-adapter/)
+One method of obtaining Composite or S-Video on a capable CRT TV set is by using a special adapter.
+At the moment these are only available for sale from [Antoniovillena](https://www.antoniovillena.es/store/product/vga-composite-s-video-adapter/).
 There's also an open-source design which you can DIY: [Github](https://github.com/MikeS11/MiSTerCRT) / [forum link](https://misterfpga.org/viewtopic.php?f=33&t=2894).

-**These adapters have been reported to work well in S-Video mode, but Composite might have problems with artifacting.**
+**These adapters have been reported to work well in S-Video mode, but Composite has problems with artifacting.**

+Another alternative is the [Axunworks converter](https://www.axunworks.com/RGB-to-Composite-S-Video-p341706.html).
+It requires using a VGA-to-BNC cable with BNC-to-RCA adapters and most likely also suffers from artifacting in Composite [(forum thread)](https://shmups.system11.org/viewtopic.php?f=6&t=63452&start=270).

 ### Custom YC (S-Video / Composite) Cores
 These requirements are for cores that natively output s-video / composite directly from the core.
 The current cores generate two signals that use the existing RGB pins, where the luma (Brightness) uses the green output and the chroma (Color) uses the red output.